Rick & the Ravens

 Rick & the Ravens was an American surf rock and frat rock band founded in 1961, known as the forerunner of the Doors.
 Members Ray Manzarek, John Densmore, and Jim Morrison renamed the group in the latter half of 1965 after joining forces with Robby Krieger.

-Rick & the Ravens recorded three singles on Aura Records and a demo acetate containing six songs that were later re-recorded on Doors' albums.
+Rick & the Ravens recorded three singles on Aura Records and a demo acetate containing six songs that were later re-recorded on The Doors' albums.

 History

 Line-ups

-The band initially consisted of Rick Manzarek on guitar, Jim Manzarek on organ and harmonica, Patrick Stonier on saxophone, Roland Biscaluz on bass, and Vince Thomas on drums.
+The band initially consisted of Rick Manczarek on guitar, Jim Manczarek on organ and harmonica, Patrick Stonier on saxophone, Roland Biscaluz on bass, and Vince Thomas on drums.
 The drummer and bass player were initially not permanent members, but asked to join whenever a gig was upcoming.
-The name of the band partly stems from Ray Manzarek's brother, Rick Manzarek.
+The name of the band partly stems from guitarist & Manczarek brother Rick.

-In 1962, Ray Manzarek, having moved to Los Angeles from Chicago, joined on vocals and occasional piano.
-At that time, the Manczareks wrote their name with an additional letter 'c'; but, Ray Manzarek changed the spelling to "Manzarek" later on upon joining the Doors.
+In 1962, Ray Manczarek, having moved to Los Angeles from Chicago, joined on vocals and occasional piano.
+The family's name was spelt Manczarek, with an additional letter 'c'; but, Ray alone changed the spelling to "Manzarek" later on upon joining The Doors.